tulane-cmps6610-fall-2025/problem-set-03-adumont2/answers.md

 These operations are especially powerful in the distributed setting, where they enable parallelism and reduce span from $O(n)$ to $O(log n)$ (although sort has $log^2n$ span).

 Not useful operations for parallelism:
 - iterate: this function is not helpful for designing an efficient parallel algorithm because it is inherently sequential.
 Using it, as shown in my dedup algorithm (in 2a), results in a linear span $(O(n)$), which offers no parallelism.
+It is useful, however, for the sequential implementation in my dedup algorithm.

 --